 What is expected in my project submission?

-At minimum, your project must respond to one of the official Space Apps 2021 challenge statements, which will be posted on the website in mid-September, and clearly show how the data resources provided with the challenge were used in your project.
+At minimum, your project must respond to one of the official Space Apps 2021 challenge statements and clearly show how the data resources provided with the challenge were used in your project.

 All projects must be submitted on the website by 11:59 PM on October 3 (local time), in accordance with the location for which your team is registered. *If your team is registered for the Universal Event, your project must be submitted in accordance with the local time of the person who created the team (colloquially known as the “Team Lead’).